Overview

 Conclusion

-Starving yourself for weight loss is not only ineffective but also dangerous.
-While you might lose weight quickly, the damage to your metabolism, muscle mass, and overall health makes it a terrible long-term strategy.
+Starving yourself for weight loss might lead to quick results, but it’s not only ineffective long-term, it’s also dangerous.
+While the scale may drop at first, the damage to your metabolism, muscle mass, and overall health makes it a strategy that backfires.

 Share: